 - The maximum size for unsaved files is controlled by LabTalk System Variable @USM.
 By default, @USM is set to 20MB; unsaved files larger than the @USM threshold will NOT be saved if you exit without saving.

-- By default, Unsaved Files are kept for 7 days.
-The keeping time is controlled by LabTalk System Variable @USKT.
+- By default, Unsaved Files are kept for 7 days, after which they are discarded.
+The "keeping time" is controlled by LabTalk System Variable @USKT.

 Autosave Project Every xx Minute(s)